Emerald Ash Borer

 At this time, the Emerald Ash Borer has not been identified in the City of Greeley.
-Samples from local ash trees will continue to be collected on a regular basis to look for the beetle’s presence.
+The City of Greeley Forestry Program pro-actively collects samples from local ash trees on a regular basis to look for the beetle’s presence.
+By educating our community, we can also encourage residents to keep watch for the beetle’s presence.

 Signs of Infestation